LoveFab Enviate: 2nd generation (2013-present)

 A new car was in development after the original Enviate's crash, called the Enviate Hypercar.
 This car, using 5.3-liter twin-turbocharged LS V8, produces more than the original car, with over 1,200 hp and 1,000 lbft.
 The car is a new ground-up build, utilizing F1 engineers from around the globe.
 The weight stands at approximately 816.5 kg.
 The car's power is driven by a Porsche H-type gearbox.
 Suspension is a double A-armed, pushrod suspension.

 The aerodynamic changes helps the car reach 3,000 kg of downforce at 100 mph and 4,536 kg of downforce at 150 mph.
 The car's downforce is the second highest ever made for a racing car, behind the F1-competing Red Bull RB6 race car, in which it made 5,500 kg of downforce.
 The Aero package was built by Affinity Aero, via F1 level cfd engineering.

 The car also uses carbon discs for braking, which is stronger than carbon ceramic brakes.

 Racing history

 2013

-The Enviate v1.0 was scheduled to race in the 2013 Pikes Peak International Hill Climb, until it was eventually cancelled, after a crash had occurred that basically destroyed the car.
-Fortunately, the core of the car was still intact, which meant development of a new Enviate could be done whilst using the same parts as before.
+The Enviate v1.0 was scheduled to race in the 2013 Pikes Peak International Hill Climb, until it was forced to withdraw after a crash that essentially destroyed the car.
+However, the core of the car was still intact, which meant development of a new Enviate could be done whilst using the same parts as before.
 This also forced the Enviate to stay out of Pikes Peak competition for four whole years.